Lombax99/nebulaSecurityDomains/Doc/Nebula security domains.md

 ### Analisi del problema
 ##### Deployment of the files?
 (not really part of the project)
+Ogni nodo nel network deve avere:
+- una coppia chiave certificato personale
+- il certificato della CA (ma non la chiave)
+- il file di config
+- l'eseguibile di nebula (o nebula installato)
 ##### Division in security domains?
 I'll most likely use the group feature of nebula.
 Is it enough?
+With the group feature i can define a group for each security domain and set the host to allow connections from thw same group(s).
+That's exactly what i need.
 ##### How to auto generate?
 A simple script is enough?
 All need to be from a single setting file.
 - Might as well use this file to generate all the info of the network and not just the security domains...
 ##### Security issues?
 Is there a way to inject modification or other forms of attacks?
+- Posso dare per scontato che il canale di trasferimento dei file sia sicuro?
+- Posso sicuramente modificiare il file in un nodo manualmente...
+- [ ] domani provo a chiede al prof
 ##### Can the lighthouse be part of a security domain?
 Most likely not, the lighthouse should not have restrictions on who can communicate with him.
+But if i have multiple lighthouse i might...
 ##### What rules do we implements to block host from connecting to other host not in the same security domain?
 1) block connection from leaving the node you are currently in:
 	- Possible security fault?
 Can be modified?
 Can be impersonated?
 Can be added in a second moment?
+	- In questo caso posso solo bloccare tutto quello che esce ad esclusione di bersagli appartenenti ad un gruppo, questo vuol dire che o fai parte di un qualche gruppo o nessuno ti parlerà mai.
-2) block connection from outside hosts not part of the same group:
+1) block connection from outside hosts not part of the same group:
 	- How do i know if an outside request is from a host with a group in common with me?
-I think it's possible, to be verified.
 Check [[Nebula security domains#What about scalability?|scalability issues]].
 ##### How easy it is to modify the network layout, rules and security domains?
 it will be enough if it's not more complicated than the normal nebula host configuration method.
-How mani hosts do i need to update for a single change?
+How many hosts do i need to update for a single change?
 Changing an host requires change in the lighthouse as well?
 ##### What about scalability?
 If two machines need to be able to connect to a third one but should not be able to connect to each other?
 	- I can use the difference in rules that allow connections in an out.
 ##### Nebula firewall rules priority?
 If i set two rules, one allows any connection from a group and another block request from a specific host.
 If the host is part of the group i'd assume that the request are still blocked because a more specific rule has priority over a more general, is this the case?
 And what if a laptop is in two groups with conflicting rules, which ore takes priority?
+##### What if i have more than one lighthouse?
+The config file must be defined as normally, it should not conflict with the project.
+If i want lighthouse to have some restrictions?
+##### Difference between group and groups
+In nebula both "group" and "groups" can be defined, the difference is that "groups" are in AND logic and the rules apply only to hosts that have all the groups listed
+##### Default deny
+Nebula uses a logic of default deny and add allow rules, there is no way of defining specific deny rules.
 ### Progettazione
 ##### Security domain
 We implements a security domain as a specific kind of nebula group with defined rules that block any connections from host not part of the same group.